 8. Attend school open days and ask plenty of questions.

-In person meetings will help you get to know the school and staff better, and also gather information on any questions you may have.
+In-person meetings will help you get to know the school and staff better, and also gather information on any questions you may have.

-9. Consider the follow on effect for secondary school.
+9. Consider the transition to secondary school.

 Transitioning from primary school to secondary school can be daunting for some children.
 This can be made less overwhelming when children have attended a school that offers both primary and secondary education as the child is already aware of the school’s expectations and requirements.